エジプト

 • Lunch

-• Bahaleyah (Crystal Mountain, Black Desert, White Desert) The Sahara Desert, the largest hot desert on Earth.
-Its vast sea of sand hides a rugged beauty.
+• Bahariya (Crystal Mountain, Black Desert, White Desert) The Sahara is the largest hot desert on Earth.
+Its vast sea of sand holds a rugged beauty.

-During the day, it shines in a pale sand color under the strong sunlight.
-The sunrise and sunset illuminate the entire desert in golden hues.
+By day it glows a pale sandy color under the strong sun.
+Sunrise and sunset bathe the entire desert in golden light.

-The starry sky makes the silhouettes of the dunes appear fantastically black.
+The star-filled sky makes the silhouettes of the dunes appear fantastically dark.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59445